The Gospel Works

 perish quickly from off the good land that he has given to you.”

-They continually violated God’s laws an given to Moses and God destroyed
+They continually violated God’s laws that were given to Moses and God

-them.
-Their destruction is plainly recorded in the old covenant
+destroyed them.
+Their destruction is plainly recorded in the old

 In 720 BC the Assyrians destroyed the northern kingdom of Israel

 composed of ten tribes with Samaria as its capital.
 They were

 removed from the land because of idolatry and completely disappeared